TACC-Cloud/agave-docs/docs/agave/guides/systems/systems-scopes.rst

    </table>
 |

-As a best practice, it is recommended to always specify the system you intend to use when interacting with Agave.
+As a best practice, it is recommended to always specify the system you intend to use when interacting with Tapis (Agave).
 This will eliminate ambiguity in each request and make your actions more repeatable over time as the availability and configuration of the global and user default systems may change.

 Setting user default system
 ---------------------------